Deployed quantum key distribution network: further, longer and more users: Conclusion

 \section{Conclusion}

-In this paper, we have demonstrated the long term stability of our QKD setup, deployed in real field over $50$\,km of optical fibers.
-Every stabilization, synchronization and post-processing operations are handled continuously and automatically by a in-house software, allowing our system to be fully autonomous.
-We demonstrate this over $325$\,hours of automated key sharing, with an average secure keyrate of $7.069$\,kbps.
+In this paper, we have demonstrated the long-term stability of an entanglement-based QKD setup, deployed in real-field over $50$\,km of optical fibers.
+Every stabilization, synchronization, and post-processing operations are handled continuously and automatically thanks to an in-house software, allowing our system to be fully autonomous.
+We demonstrate this automation over $325$\,hours of key, with an average secure key rate of $7.069$\,kbps.

-We also demonstrate the adaptability of our setup for different distances of communication, up to $56$\,dB of total transmission losses, as well as the resilience of our synchronization protocol to strong environmental perturbations.
-Lastly, we study the feasibility of QKD exploiting the complete spectrum of our photon pairs.
-We show that up to $36$ pairs of quantum channels can be exploited with our setup to create independent QKD links.
-With this, we could create various quantum network topologies over a metropolitan area, with simultaneous key sharing between all connected users, and no trusted nodes.
-Such a stable QKD network could serve as a testbed for more advanced quantum communication protocols, which would represent a new step toward large scale quantum networks.
+We also demonstrate the adaptability of our setup for different distances of communication, up to 100\,km (i.e. $56$\,dB of total transmission losses), as well as the resilience of our synchronization protocol to strong environmental perturbations.
+Lastly, we have studied the feasibility of QKD exploiting the complete spectrum of the photon pairs generated by our source.
+We show that up to 18 pairs of quantum channels can be exploited, creating as much as independent QKD links.
+With this, we could investigate various quantum network topologies over a metropolitan area, with simultaneous key sharing between all connected users, and no trusted nodes.
+Such a stable QKD network already serves as a testbed for more advanced quantum communication protocols, which represents a new step towards large-scale quantum networks.